 Perhaps the greatest hazard for the applicator is in loading and mixing the pesticide concentrate, which presents a significant risk of exposure to the chemical in its most toxic form.
-Although hazards associated with the actual application are frequently much less severe, they can is significant drift or if appropriate precautions are ignored.
+Although hazards associated with the actual application are frequently much less severe, they can still be substantial, especially if there is significant drift or if appropriate precautions are ignored.
 A pesticide may be toxic as a result of exposure to a single dose (acute toxicity) or repeated exposures over time (chronic toxicity).
 Increased attention has been given to the study of chronic effects in the past several years.